alisio/opensipscp/README.md

 ## Setup

-This module OpenSIPS CP Web Portal, but not OpenSIPS sip proxy.
+This module OpenSIPS CP Web Portal and it does not include OpenSIPS sip proxy.
+The opensips must be installed some other way (e.g: using alisio-opensips module)

 This module writes to the mysql database so be careful if installing on top of an existent OpenSIPS installation.
 You should consider backup your database first.